-- For the most positive experience for everyone involved stay calm, quiet and avoid quick movements while handling cows.
+- Stay calm, quiet and avoid quick movements while handling cows.

-- By using good stockmanship practices you can improve cow comfort, provide safety for people and cows, and improve your bottom line.
+- By using good stockmanship practices you can improve animal comfort, provide safety for people and animals, and improve your bottom line.

 - The most important aspect of moving cows is to remain calm and quiet.

 - Yelling, loud noises, and fast movements are very stressful for cows.

 - Calm cows are easier to move and it's safer for people and other animals when cows are not agitated or excited.

 - Scared cows move in hurried and unpredictable ways.
 If they are moving quickly on wet or uneven surfaces, cows and handlers can slip, fall and be injured.